-MongoDB World is where the world’s fastest-growing database community comes to connect, explore, and learn.
-Join us for hands-on and deep dive technical sessions, giving you the tools you need to build and deploy your giant ideas.
+MongoDB World is where the world’s fastest-growing data community comes to connect, explore, and learn.
+Join us for hands-on and deep-dive technical sessions, giving you the tools you need to build and deploy your giant ideas.

 Explore new features, technologies, and methodologies with the experts